 Q: What if I am unable to complete the class?

-If you are having challenges in your class and think you may need to withdraw, we highly recommend that you consult with your instructor and an academic advisor in the Academic Advising Center.
+If you are having challenges in your class and think you may need to withdraw, we highly recommend that you consult with your instructor and Mark Bograd, Coordinator of High School Outreach and Advisor to the Early College Program.